Answer:

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-- In New Jersey, crime records can be obtained from multiple agencies, including the New Jersey State Police, local police departments, and county courts.
+- In New Jersey, crime records can be requested from several agencies, including the New Jersey State Police, local police departments, and county courts, each responsible for different categories of records.

-- It is essential to identify the specific agency that holds the records you require, as this will streamline your request process.
+- Identifying the specific agency that maintains the records you need is crucial, as this will streamline your request process and reduce delays in obtaining the information.

-- Each agency may have different procedures and requirements for accessing records, so be sure to verify this information beforehand.
+- Each agency may have unique procedures and requirements for accessing records, so it is important to verify this information beforehand to ensure compliance with their protocols and avoid unnecessary complications.

 3. Online Databases: